Living donor kidney transplant12 June 2023

 After you recover, you should make exercise and physical activity a part of your life.
 Thus, you can continue to improve your overall physical and mental health.

 Shortly after surgery, you should start walking.
-In fact, try to continually increase physical activity in your daily life.
-You should exercise for at least 30 minutes, five days a week.
+Try to increase physical activity in your daily life continually.
+You should exercise for at least 30 minutes five days a week.
 Except for impact sports, start doing your favorite sports regularly for a healthy and active life.
 Sports such as walking, cycling, and swimming are very beneficial for protecting your health after a kidney transplant.

-Lastly, you should quit smoking completely.
-Smoking greatly increases the risk of heart disease, cancer, and lung disease.
+Lastly, it would be best if you quit smoking altogether.
+Smoking increases the risk of heart disease, cancer, and lung disease.
 Also, it is anti-healing.
-If you have difficulty quitting smoking, you can ask your doctor for help and you can use drugs to help you quit.
+If you have difficulty quitting smoking, you can ask your doctor for help and use drugs to help you stop.